 2.11.
 False Information, Forgery, and Fraud: Publishing and/or circulating false information that is harmful to others.
-Providing false information to the University or withholding information from the University which has been appropriately requested.
+Providing false information to the University, including on an application required to participate in a University activity.

 2.13.
 Gambling: Placing a bet or wager on an uncertain outcome for money or other items of value unless permitted by law.

 2.14.
 Hindering the University Conduct Process: Coaching, intimidating, retaliating against, or otherwise influencing witnesses, Conduct Board members, conduct administrators, and other participants in the conduct process.
-Failing to provide the University with relevant information regarding a conduct case.
-Failing to meet with University representatives conducting case evaluations.
+Failing to provide the University with relevant information regarding a conduct case as a witness, except in instances where such failure would require a student to identify his/her own violation of the Code.
 Failing to abide by sanctions, including bans.

 2.15.
-Violation of University Policies: Violating University policies including, but not limited to, University Student and Employee Computer Use Policy; Residence Hall Policies and Guidelines; University Policy and Procedures Concerning Weapons on Campus; Racial and Ethnic Harassment Policy; Policy on Sexual Harassment, Discrimination, and Conflicts of Interest; and Canvassing, Peddling, and Solicitation Policy.
-Violations of campus or University policies, rules or regulations, or federal, state, or local law may result in a violation of the Student Code of Conduct and imposition of sanctions.
+Violation of University Policies: Violating University policies including, but not limited to those listed in the related policy section of this regulations and the University Policy Manual.
+Violations of campus or University policies, rules or regulations, or federal, state, or local law may result in a violation of the student code of conduct and imposition of sanctions.

-3. Sanctioning Violations of the Code will result in educational and/or disciplinary consequences called sanctions.
-Sanctions are designed with the intent of educating respondents and protecting the ECU community.
+3.1.
+Sanctioning.
+Violations of the Student Code of Conduct, will result in educational and/or disciplinary consequences called sanctions.
+Sanctions are designed with the intent of educating Respondents and protecting the ECU community.
 No sanctions will be enforced until all reviews have been exhausted with the exception of administrative actions taken to protect members of the ECU community.
 Each student who has been found responsible for violating the Student Code of Conduct shall be notified in writing of the appeal rights as they pertain to her/his case.

 3.1.1.
 Administrative suspension is the immediate separation of the student from enrollment at the University.
 Administrative suspension becomes effective immediately whenever there is information that the continued presence of the student on University property poses a substantial threat.
 A substantial threat might include, but is not limited to, threatening the safety of any person, significantly harming or attempting to harm someone, threatening to cause or causing significant property damage, and interfering with the stability and continuance of University functions.